Flexible signal denoising via flexible empirical Bayes shrinkage: Results

 \subsection{Illustration}

+Figure~\ref{fig:simple_eg} illustrates the key features of \mysmash{} applied to smoothing a heteroskedastic Gaussian signal.
+The data in this example were simulated with a mean and variance that are both spatially structured (Figure~\ref{fig:simple_eg}, Panel A).

-Figure \ref{fig:simple_eg} illustrates the key features of \ash{} in the context of smoothing a Gaussian signal.
-The data (panel (a)) is first transformed into wavelet coefficients (WCs) at different scales.
-Each such ``observed" WC can be thought of as a noisy estimate of some ``true" WC for the unknown mean that we wish to estimate.
-Each WC also has an associated standard error that depends on the variance of the data about the mean.
-The idea behind wavelet denoising is to ``shrink" the observed WCs towards 0, which produces a smoother estimate of the mean than the observed data.
+The first step of \mysmash{} is to compute the WCs at different scales by applying the DWT.
+Each observed wavelet coefficient, $\tilde{y}_j$, can be viewed as a noisy estimate of some unknown ``true'' wavelet coefficient, $\tilde{\mu}_j$.
+These wavelet coefficients $\tilde{\mu}_j$ will be estimated using Empirical Bayes shrinkage (eq.~\ref{eqn:marginal}).
+Each WC, $\tilde{y}_j$, is also associated with a standard error, $\omega_j^2$, that depends on the simulated variance of the data (eq.~\ref{eqn:marginal-variance}).

+A key idea behind wavelet denoising is to ``shrink'' the observed WCs towards zero, resulting in an estimate of the mean that is smoother than if it were based solely on the observed data.
 A crucial question is, of course, how much to shrink.
-A key idea behind \ash{} is that the shrinkage is ``adaptive", in that it determined by the data, in two distinct ways.
-First, if at a particular scale many observed WCs are ``large" (compared with their standard errors) then \ash{} infers that, at this scale, many of the true WCs are large - that is, the estimated distribution $g$ in (\ref{eq:ash_model_1}) will have a long tail.
-Consequently \ash{} will shrink less at this scale than at scales where few observed WCs are large, for which the estimated $g$ will have a short tail.
-This is illustrated in panels (b)-(c): at scale 1, many observed WCs are large (b), and so very little shrinkage is applied to these estimates (c).
-In contrast, at scale 7, few observed WCs are large (b), and so stronger shrinkage is applied (c).
-Second, because the likelihood \ref{eqn:blik} incorporates the standard error of each observation, shrinkage is adaptive to the standard error: at a given scale, WCs with larger standard error are shrunk more strongly than WCs with small standard error.
-This is illustrated in panel (d).
-(The standard errors vary among WCs because of the heteroskedastic variance.)
+The \ash{} shrinkage method, which underlies \mysmash{}, adapts the amount of shrinkage to the data in two distinct ways.

+If many observed WCs $\tilde{y}_j$ are ``large'' at a particular scale (compared with their standard errors), \ash{} infers that, at this scale, many of the true WCs $\tilde{\mu}_j$ must also be large---that is, the estimated distribution $g$ (\ref{eqn:ebshrink}--\ref{eqn:ebshrink2}) has a long tail.
+Consequently, \ash{} shrinks less at this scale than at scales where few observed WCs are large, in which case the estimated $g$ will have a short tail.
+This is illustrated in Figure~\ref{fig:simple_eg}, Panels B and C; at scale = 1, many observed WCs are large (Panel B), so very little shrinkage is applied to these estimates (Panel C).
+By contrast, at scale = 7, few observed WCs are large (Panel B), and therefore stronger shrinkage is applied (Panel C).
+This adaptive feature is also characteristic of other EB shrinkage methods, but the family of unimodal distributions underlying \ash{} is more flexible than other methods, increasing its potential to adapt to different contexts.

+Second, because the posterior distribution \eqref{eqn:post} incorporates the standard error of each observation, shrinkage is adaptive to the standard error; at a given scale, WCs $\tilde{y}_j$ with larger standard errors $\omega_j$ are shrunk more strongly than WCs with small standard errors.
+(In this example, the standard errors vary among WCs due to the spatially structured variance of the simulated data.)
+This is illustrated in Panel D.